Cipher-Inspector/.github/profile/README.md

 ### Quality of life

 There are many features that will make life easier for cryptanalysts which compliment the core dashboard experience.
-- Dashboards hub: search, sort, and filter your dashboards for easier access
-- Dashboard customization: Dashboard name, description, and public/private status can be modified at any time
 - Full Screen mode: In the dashboard, you can hide the sidebar to view a wider dashboard experience.
 - Dashboard information: view when a dashboard was created, who created it, and when it was last updated.
 - Ciphertext filtering: Widgets can display a subset of ciphers in the dashboard for precise comparisons.